Interleukin-1 family: IL-1β

 IL-1β is synthesized as a precursor form protein only after stimulation, in contrast to IL-1α.
 Its expression is induced by transcription factor NF-κB after exposure of innate immune cells to alarmins.
 This occurs, for instance, after exposure of macrophages and dendritic cells to lipopolysaccharide (LPS), which binds to TLR4 and acts as pathogen-associated molecular pattern, which is another group of alarmins.

 The synthesis of IL-1β precursor (and IL-18) is induced by stimulation of innate immune cells by Toll-like receptors (TLRs) or RIG-like receptors (RLRs), but to gain the ability to bind to IL-1 receptor, the IL-1β precursor has to be cleaved by a cysteine protease called caspase-1.
 Caspase-1 needs to be activated by a formation called the inflammasome which is mediated by cytoplasmic pattern recognition receptor signaling.
 So, the secretion of IL-1β needs these two steps and activation of different receptors to be activated.
 Under special circumstances IL-1β can be processed also by other proteases, like during high neutrophilic inflammation.

 IL-18 is also synthesized as a precursor which is cleaved by caspase-1.

-There are indications that IL-1, not least IL-1beta, is of importance for regulation energy metabolism.
-For instance, Rothwell and coworkers reported evidence that Leptin actions on food intake and body temperature are mediated by IL-1 at the level of the CNS (Luheshi GN, Gardner JD, Rushforth DA, Loudon AS, Rothwell NJ: Leptin actions on food intake and body temperature are mediated by IL-1.
-Proc Natl Acad Sci U S A 96:7047–7052, 1999).
-Moreover, lack of IL-1RI–mediated biological activity in IL-1 receptor knockout mice causes mature-onset obesity (Garcia M, Wernstedt I, Berndtsson A, Enge M, Bell M, Hultgren O, Horn M, Ahren B, Enerbäck S, Ohlsson C, Wallenius V, Jansson J-O. 2006.
-Mature onset obesity in interleukin-1 receptor I (IL-1RI) knockout mice.
-Diabetes, 55:1205-1213).
-A similar mature onset obesity has also been observed in IL-6 knockout mice (Wallenius V, Wallenius K, Ahrén B, Rudling M, Dickson SL, Ohlsson C, Jansson J-O. 2002 Interleukin-6 deficient mice develop mature-onset obesity.
-Nature Medicine 8:75-79).
-There are fewer reports on the effects on obesity by TNFalpha, the third classic proinflammatory cytokine, although Spiegelman and co-workers found that it has profound affects on glucose metabolism Gokhan S Hotamisligil, Narinder S Shargill, Bruce M. Spiegelman.
-Adipose expression of tumor necrosis factor-alpha: direct role in obesity-linked insulin resistance.
-Science 01 Jan 1993: Vol. 259, Issue 5091, pp. 87–91DOI: 10.1126/science.7678183).